jreeee/awccc/README.md

 ## bits and pieces

+fyi: right now all it does is checking the completed list and adding dates

 this program will assume, that all challenges use "sharing", i.e. one anime can go on multiple challenges as i don't want to implement a check for that (yet? ever?)

-idea: mark challenges with issues via the symbol and write what went wrong into the challenge tail